LineageOS/lineage_wiki/_includes/templates/device_install.md

     * Optionally, download additional application packages such as [Google Apps]({{ "gapps.html" | relative_url }}) (use the `{{ userspace_architecture }}` architecture).
 2. If you aren't already in recovery, reboot into recovery:
     * {{ device.recovery_boot }}
-3. _(Optional, but recommended)_: Tap the **Backup** button to create a backup.
-Make sure {% if device.sdcard != blank %}the backup is created in the external sdcard or copy it{% else %}the backup is copied{% endif %} onto your computer as the internal storage will be formatted later in this process.
-4. Go back to return to main menu, then tap **Wipe**.
+3. Go back to return to main menu, then tap **Wipe**.
-5. Now tap **Format Data** and continue with the formatting process.
+4. Now tap **Format Data** and continue with the formatting process.
 This will remove encryption as well as delete all files stored on the internal storage.
-6. Return to the previous menu and tap **Advanced Wipe**.
+5. Return to the previous menu and tap **Advanced Wipe**.
 {% if device.is_ab_device %}
-7. Select the *System* partition to be wiped and then **Swipe to Wipe**.
+6. Select the *System* partition to be wiped and then **Swipe to Wipe**.
 {% else %}
-7. Select the *Cache* and *System* partitions to be wiped and then **Swipe to Wipe**.
+6. Select the *Cache* and *System* partitions to be wiped and then **Swipe to Wipe**.
 {% endif %}
-8. Sideload the LineageOS `.zip` package:
+7. Sideload the LineageOS `.zip` package:
     * On the device, select "Advanced", "ADB Sideload", then swipe to begin sideload.
     * On the host machine, sideload the package using: `adb sideload filename.zip`
 {% if device.is_ab_device %}
-9. _(Optional)_: Reboot to recovery and install any additional packages by choosing "Apply Update", then "Apply from ADB", and then sideloading the packages like you did above.
-The reboot is necessary on devices with A/B (seamless) system updates.
+8. _(Optionally)_: If you want to install any additional add-ons, run `adb reboot sideload` once more, then `adb sideload /path/to/zip` those packages in sequence.
 {% else %}
-9. _(Optional)_: Install any additional packages using the same method.
+8. _(Optionally)_: If you want to install any additional add-ons, `adb sideload /path/to/zip` those packages in sequence.
 {% endif %}
     {% include alerts/note.html content="If you want Google Apps on your device, you must follow this step **before** the first boot into Android!" %}
-10. _(Optional)_: Root the device by installing the [LineageOS SU Addon](https://download.lineageos.org/extras) (use the `{{ userspace_architecture }}` package) or using any other method you prefer.
+9. _(Optional)_: Root the device by installing the [LineageOS's AddonSU](https://download.lineageos.org/extras), (use the `{{ userspace_architecture }}` package) or using any other method you prefer.
-{% if device.is_ab_device %}
-11. Once installation has finished, return to the main menu, tap **Reboot**.
-{% else %}
-11. Once installation has finished, return to the main menu, tap **Reboot**, and then **System**.
-{% endif %}
+10. Once all installations are finished, run 'adb reboot'.

 ## Get assistance